How Do You Use JSON in Python: Let’s Find Out

 Let’s have a look at how you would read JSON data returned by a public API.

-For this example I will use the following API that returns dog breeds:
+For this example, we will use the following API that returns dog breeds:

 https://dog.ceo/api/breeds/list/all